xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

     nvidia-vfio-manager-thfwf                       1/1     Running   0          78s
     ```

-You can use `kubectl debug node` or `kubectl node-shell -x` to access the node and check the GPU status.
+To verify the GPU binding, access the node using `kubectl debug node` or `kubectl node-shell -x` and run:

 ```bash
 lspci --nnk -d 10de: